HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 **2.2**  Teaching Phase

 For experiments, the teaching can be done as the same as in the simulation.
-Follow the intruction in [master](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan) to teach the drone your expected path.
+Follow the instruction in [master](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan) to teach the drone your expected path.
 The script to run the teaching is

 ```
     ./teaching_planning.sh
 ```
-After the teaching, **Do Not** shun dwon this program, because global planning will be done later in the ground station.
+After the teaching, **Do Not** shut down this program, because global planning will be done later in the ground station.

 **2.3**  Repeating Phase

-After all above procedures are done, run:
+After all the above procedures are done, run:
 ```
     ./ctrl_estimation_replanning.sh
 ```